Different Types Of Divorce

 There are several different types of divorce that lawyers need to choose from: Here are a few

-In Florida and around the Unites States, there are different types of divorce that couples seeking a split can choose from.
+In Florida and around the United States, there are different types of divorce that couples seeking a split can choose from.
 Each type is dependent on the facts of the particular case between the parties.
-For example, if Husband and Wife are in agreement on all issues and do not disagree on a single thing then they may be able to move forward on an uncontested basis.
-Most of the time this is the fastest and least expensive way to go since it can skip past most of the litigation that can be involved with a divorce.
+For example, if the Husband and Wife are in agreement on all issues and do not disagree on a single thing, then they may be able to move forward on an uncontested basis.
+Most of the time, this is the fastest and least expensive way to go since it can skip past most of the litigation that can be involved with a divorce.
 Your divorce attorney can tell you if your case is one that will be uncontested or contested.

 Time-sharing refers to the amount of time each parent will have with the child involved in the case.
-In years past, the vast majority of parenting time would go to the Mother, however, as time goes by Father’s are getting more and more time-sharing with their children.
-In many jurisdictions Fathers who have been very active in the children’s lives are awarded half of the parenting time.
+In years past, the vast majority of parenting time would go to the Mother; however, as time goes by Father’s are getting more and more time-sharing with their children.
+In many jurisdictions, fathers who have been very active in their children’s lives are awarded half of the parenting time.
 You should speak to your child custody attorney to determine if your jurisdiction is issuing these types of rulings on a regular basis.

-In most cases each state will have its own list of factors to determine the best interests of the child contained in its state statue on divorce and custody.
+In most cases, each state will have its own list of factors to determine the best interests of the child contained in its state statute on divorce and custody.
 This list of factors should be the main focus when putting together a case plan.

 Child support, in most states, is a math figure that takes into account the incomes of both parents and the amount of parenting time that each parent has.
 This fact tends to add fuel to the fire when it comes to the fight over time-sharing.
 Child support in most states is always modifiable if and when there has been a substantial change in circumstances of either party.

 Sean Smallwood is an uncontested divorce attorney in Orlando, FL, motivational speaker, and blogger on family law issues.